terite/dotfiles/README.markdown

 # terite's dotfiles
 These are my dotfiles.
-There are many like them, but these are mine own.
+There are many like them, but these are mine.

 These are dotfiles for: